bobhansky/FrustumCullingPerformanceAnalysis/README.md

   In Release Mode, where CPU performance is not capped, the bottleneck is at gpu.
 Fps **Increased** to **137** compared to 68 of Ver3.
 Increased **101%** compared to V3

   In Debug Mode, CPU performance is significantly slower (to mimic cpu bottleneck).
-With Frustum Culling, the extra computation to check if bounding box is inside the view frustum occupies nearly half of the cpu cycles.
+With Frustum Culling, the extra computation to check if bounding box is inside the view frustum comsumes nearly half of the cpu cycles.
 Thus in this case, with frustum culling, the fps is **37**, significantly lower than the fps of Ver3 in **Debug mode**: still 68 fps.

   CPU profile in Visual Studio 2022 shows ~45% of time is on updateVisibleObject(), inside which program performs BVH traversal and test bounding volume against view frustum.
   <img src="https://github.com/bobhansky/FrustumCullingPerformanceAnalysis/blob/main/resources/28_v2f1/vs_shots.png" />